Bleeck/UE_Workshop/Session_1.md

       This setting will cause the editor to automatically save your blueprint when it successfully compiles.
-I've found that it is extremely rare that you don't also click the save button after compiling (usually it's because you forget to save)
+I've found that it is extremely rare that you don't also click the save button after compiling (and it's usually because you forget to save)
   [ ]()
   [ ]()